Table of Contents

 - When the POA should be effectively revoked, usually immediately

-2. The Basics: What is a Revocation of Power of Attorney?
+2. What Does Revoking a Power of Attorney Involve?

 - Former Agent: name of person previously allowed to act on the Principal’s behalf